 When speaking to graduates in a recent graduation ceremony at his alma mater, Princeton University, he ended the talk by telling the group to build themselves a great story.

 Storytelling is at the forefront of today’s biggest companies in every sector.
 We have discussed Coca-Cola’s amazing short story that led to its founding in Simon Sinek’s feature article a while back.
 Apple is another great story built and told in the eyes of Steve Jobs.
-The Microsoft story by Bill Gates has always been one of the most written and featured in books by authors around the world.
-Facebook’s Mark Zuckerberg is a storytelling fanatic, always discussing the vision and mission that keeps Facebook on track.

 6) Be stubborn but be flexible